benpayne/xosera_m68k_examples/README.md

 Building the Xosera API can be done by running `make m68k` at the top level of the Xosera repo.

+## Building this repo

+You can build this code by running make at the top level.

 Once you've built the code you will need to copy this to a sd card to run on the target system.
 There are a number of image assets needed for the programs so best to use the make target `deploy` to help copy everything needed to the SD card.
 You will need to set the `DEPLOY_PATH` to achieve this

 `DEPLOY_PATH - Location of your SD card on the local filesystem.`